Victors081/victors081/content/authors/admin/_index.md

 title: null
 ---

-In everything I do, I believe in telling transformative stories, in rethinking things.
-To do this, I use data analysis that is robust, efficient and easy for others to understand.
-In other words, I make people understand their context better and make better decisions.
+In everything I do, I believe in telling stories.
+To do this, I use robust, efficient and easy for others to understand data analysis.
+In other words, I make people understand better their context and make better decisions.

 I am very interested in economic research, business intelligence and data analytics for decision making.
 In my free time I enjoy building Rubik's cubes, reading, meditating, drinking coffee and programming.